proteanhq/protean/docs/user/domain/value-object.rst

         currency = String(max_length=3, required=True, choices=Currency)
         amount = Float(required=True)

-In this case, domain registration is automatic and does not require manual registration of the element with the domain.
+In this case, registration is automatic and does not require manual registration of the domain element.

 You can assign a VO's value by instantiating an object of the class: